 If you’ve been out of education for a while, your Access to HE Diploma will let you practice your study skills again, giving you the academic ability and subject specific knowledge that will help you succeed at third level study.

 Recognised by employers and the majority of universities, they are becoming an increasingly popular option for mature students.
 Just be sure to check with your chosen university that they are accepted before enrolling.

 It is also worth noting that an Access to HE Diploma gives you the maximum of three A grades.
 So, if your university course is extremely competitive and requires you to have A*, this might not be the best route for you to take.

 Studying your Access to Higher Education Diploma or A Levels online removes the feelings of anxiety or worry you may have around going back into education.

 Learning at home, away from the classroom and at your own pace allows you to take a calm and comfortable approach to your studies.
-Often making them more enjoyable.
+Often making A Level study more enjoyable.

-If you’ve made the decision to take the next step in your education, you should consider the flexibility that comes with distance learning.
+If you’ve made the decision to take the next step in your education, you should consider the flexibility that comes with distance learning A Levels.
 Whether you have work or family commitments, you can still get the qualifications you desire.

 learndirect is of the UK’s leading distance learning providers, with many A Levels available.
 Click the link below to explore which ones may be best suited to you.